monrdeme/secure-static-site-aws/README.md

 # Secure Static Website on AWS with Terraform and Python
-This project demonstrates how to deploy and secure a static website hosted on Amazon S3 using Infrastructure as Code (Terraform) and Python scripting for automation.
+In this project I deploy and secure a static website hosted on Amazon S3 using Infrastructure as Code (Terraform) and Python scripting for automation.
 The goal is to follow AWS security best practices around permissions, monitoring, and alerting, while keeping it accessible and scalable.

 ---